jneidel/dotfiles/docs/music.md

 ### 1.2 My needs; A comparison to Spotify

-A comparison to why Spotify would not work for me draws out what my needs toward a music setup are.
+A comparison to why Spotify would not work for me, draws out what my needs toward a music setup are.
-As a disclaimer, I haven't used Spotify for any length of time, so my view of what it is might not be wholly acurate (but sufficient to get my point across).
+As a disclaimer, I haven't used Spotify for any length of time, so my view of what it is might not be wholly accurate (but sufficient to get my point across).

 **Offline access:**